hannahsarahoconnor/CA326-Student-Carpooling/functional_spec/FunctionalSpecification.md

 * Dependencies with other requirements

-Requires Driver to user have create a trip and user instance is &#39;passenger&#39;.
+Requires Driver to user have create a trip and user instance is 'passenger'.

 **3.10 Accepting an request**